kgryte/pranav-qs-blog/README.md

 }
 ```

-When called with a column-major matrix `a`, the wrapper simply passes along provided arguments to the Fortran implementation.
+When called with a column-major matrix `a`, the wrapper `LAPACKE_dlaswp_work` simply passes along provided arguments to the Fortran implementation.
 However, when called with a row-major matrix `a`, the wrapper must allocate memory, explicitly transpose and copy `a` to a temporary matrix `a_t`, recompute the stride of the leading dimension, invoke `dlaswp` with `a_t`, transpose and copy the results stored in `a_t` to `a`, and finally free allocated memory.
+That is a fair amount of work and is common across most LAPACK routines.

 The following code snippet shows the reference LAPACK implementation [ported](https://github.com/stdlib-js/stdlib/blob/1c56b737ec018cc818cebf19e5c7947fa684e126/lib/node_modules/%40stdlib/lapack/base/dlaswp/lib/base.js) to JavaScript, with support for leading and trailing dimension strides, index offsets, and a strided vector containing pivot indices.